stefanoturcarelli/edupath-elearning/README.md

 ## 📖 **Introduction**

-Edupath is one project that I worked with my teammates from **MITT**.
-Me and my teammates are first time students on the field of web development.
-We are all from different backgrounds and new to the field of web development.We are taking the course of **_Software Development_** at **_MITT_**.

-## 📚 **What is Edupath?**

 EduPath starts as an **_assignment_** for us to to create a website for a **_fake company_**, that we called **Edupath**.
 The company is a fake company that provides online courses for students.
-The website is a platform for students to register and enroll in courses.And future steps for me in this project I will add a platform for teachers to create courses and manage their courses.
-And also to make possible website management for the admin and more features for the students.
-Additional features with **_JavaScript_** will be added in the future.
+The website is a platform for students to register and enroll in courses.

 ## 📑 **Task Objectives**